crabml/crabml/README.md

 - 🎮 Runs on browsers, desktops, and servers everywhere with the help of **WebGPU**.
 - ⏩ **SIMD**-accelerated inference on inexpensive hardware.
 - 💼 `mmap()` from day one, minimized memory requirement with various quantization support.
+- 👾 Hackable & embeddable.

+## Supported Models

+`crabml` supports the following models in GGUF format:

+- 🦙 Llama
+- 🦙 Gemma
+- 🚄 On the way: Mistral MoE, QWen, StarCoder, Llava, and more!

+For more information, you can visit [How to Get GGUF Models](https://github.com/crabml/crabml/blob/main/docs/how-to-get-gguf-models.md) to learn how to download the GGUF files you need.

+## Supported Quantization Methods

+`crabml` supports the following quantization methods on the CPU:

+- 8 bits: Q8_0, Q8_1
+- 6 bits: Q6_K
+- 5 bits: Q5_0, Q5_1, Q5_k
+- 4 bits: Q4_0, Q4_1, Q4_k
+- 3 bits: Q3_k
+- 2 bits: Q2_k

+The GPU quantization support is on the way!

 ## Usage